Department Chair

 Individual program admission requirements over and above admission to NAU are required.

-- BSW degree from a CSWE accredited institution within the last 5 years, or a BSW from a CSWE accredited institution within the last 10 years, and a minimum of five years human service experience.
+- BSW from a CSWE accredited institution within the last ten years, and a minimum of five years human service experience.

 - Grade Point Average (GPA) of 3.30 (scale is 4.00 = "A") or the equivalent